 The 13-ton "George Lemaitre" spacecraft was named by ESA in honor of the 20th century Belgian astronomer and physicist credited with proposing the theory of the expansion of the universe.

 ATV-5 is scheduled for a 14-day flight to the station, with docking to the aft port of the Russian Zvezda service module at 9:34 a.m.
 EDT Tuesday, Aug.
 12. NASA TV coverage of rendezvous and docking will begin at 8 a.m.
 During its trip to the space station, the "Georges Lemaitre" will fly four miles below the space station Friday, Aug.
 8, to test sensors for potential use on future European spacecraft before beginning the final phase of its rendezvous with the orbital laboratory.

 The "Georges Lemaitre" is expected to remain docked until late January 2015.

 For NASA TV streaming video, downlink and scheduling information, visit:http://www.nasa.gov/nasatv

-For more information on the International Space Station, visit:http://www.nasa.gov/station
+For International Space Station information, visit:http://www.nasa.gov/station